top of page

 pricing:

-Single Live Workshop with recording and seasonal insights sent via email
+with seasonal insights, rituals, and more sent via email

 Full Year of Workshops